Who are the People of Tonga?(c) Tonga Ministry of Tourism

 The Tongan Lifestyle

 To oversimplify, the Tongan lifestyle is orientated around family and church.
 Around 99% of the population are Christians.
 Sunday is a day for church and rest, which Tongan laws reflect, as no business or sport can be conducted on a Sunday.
-Learn more about the religion and the different Christian denominations worshipped in Tonga in The Guide to the Religions in Tonga.
+Learn more about the religion and the different Christian denominations worshipped in The Guide to the Religions in Tonga.

 Tongans have a distinct culture surrounding family, where family units include immediate family, such as parents and children, as well as extras like cousins, adopted children, grandparents, etc. Families share things communally and each member plays a role with elders commanding respect.
 Traditionally, if a Tongan family has too many sons, one would be brought up as a female to help with women’s work.
 This is known as “fakaleiti” (faka – in the manner of, and leiti – lady), which today is also a lifestyle choice.

-Learn more about the culture of Tonga in The Guide to the Tongan Culture for Travellers.
+Finally, if there’s anything we’ve missed, you’re likely to find it in The Guide to the Tongan Culture for Travellers.

 Author

-Robin C.
+Robin (Lopini) C.

 This article was reviewed and published by Robin, the co-founder of Tonga Pocket Guide.
 He has lived, worked and travelled across 16 different countries before settling in the South Pacific, so he knows a thing or two about planning the perfect trip in this corner of the world.
 Robin works and consults regularly with the Ministry of Tourism of Tonga.
 Robin is also the co-founder of several other South Pacific travel guides and is a regular host of webinars with the South Pacific Tourism Organisation.